 We offer other red sets, but blending micas + pigments it takes to make red can be tricky.
 Depending on many factors, our Really Red! may migrate.
 It was the first true red on the market and we're so proud of that, but we knew there was room for improvement.
 We studied every factor of what it takes to make the perfect red mica.
 As a result, we have created the true holy grail of red - Trial by Fire Red Mica.

-We found that when used at 2 - 3 tsp. per pound of oils in CP soap, this red would transfer to a washcloth but once rinsed, came right of the cloth.
+When used at 2 tsp. per pound of oils in CP soap, this red would transfer to a washcloth but once rinsed, came right of the cloth.
 You may want to test a small amount for staining if you are concerned that this color may stain washcloths.